0-4-0: Narrow gauges

 In 1902, the CGR placed a single narrow gauge tank steam locomotive in service on the Avontuur branch, built by Manning Wardle, classified Type C and named Midget.
 In 1912, this locomotive was assimilated into the South African Railways and renumbered.
 It was sold to the West Rand Consolidated Mines near Krugersdorp in 1921.

 A single small five-ton locomotive, built by Krauss & Company, was purchased by the CGR c.
 1903 and placed in service as construction engine on the narrow gauge Avontuur branch out of Port Elizabeth.

 United Kingdom

 Tank locomotives

 The tank engine versions of the wheel arrangement began to appear in the United Kingdom in the early 1850s, with the first significant class being six saddle tanks designed by Robert Sinclair for the Caledonian Railway.

 By 1860 the type was very popular and it continued to be built in significant numbers for both mainline and industrial railways, almost to the end of steam traction.
 Hudswell Clarke were supplying industrial saddle tanks until at least 1947, and both Barclay and Robert Stephenson and Hawthorns until 1949.

 An interesting variation on this theme were the traction engine-based railway locomotives built by Aveling and Porter.

 The last British Railways 0-4-0ST dock shunters were built by Horwich Works as late as 1955 and survived until 1966.

-A locomotive based on these also appears in one of Mario Kart 8s Rainbow Road tracks.